Introductory Pharmacy Practice Experiences (IPPE) occur in the first three years of the Doctor of Pharmacy curriculum.

 IPPEs provide the student pharmacist with an opportunity to practice the skills they are learning in the classroom while receiving direct feedback and coaching from pharmacists.

-During P2 year, the experiential focus moves towards institutional health systems, where students observe and participate in activities that embody health system pharmacy.
-Students complete 60 hours of experiences at The Ohio State University Wexner Medical Center (OSUWMC).
-Students obtain complete medication lists from preceptor-identified patients, review these lists with a clinical preceptor, and engage in conversation about appropriateness of medication therapy and potential need for interventions.
-Students are matched with a preceptor to complete a one week intensive institutional rotation where they attend clinical rounds and utilize the Pharmacist’s Patient Care Process worksheets to follow their preceptor-assigned patients throughout their experiences.
+During the second year, the experiential focus moves towards institutional health-system, where students observe and participate in activities that embody health-system pharmacy.
+P2 students complete a medication reconciliation rotation and an intensive experience at The Ohio State University Wexner Medical Center (OSUWMC).
+During the medication reconciliation rotation, students obtain complete medication lists from preceptor-identified patients, review these lists with a preceptor and engage in conversations about appropriateness of medication therapy and potential need for interventions.
+During the intensive rotation, students spend an entire week with an interprofessional team while completing pharmacy activities.

 P3 students are required to participate in a variety of activities including community, institutional health-system and elective patient care hours.
 The community rotation builds on the year one community experience with opportunities for advanced direct patient contact through point-of-care testing, health screenings, administration of immunizations and completion of Medication Therapy Management (MTM) reviews with preceptor oversight.
 Students practice patient education on drug delivery devices and the proper use of prescription and over-the-counter medications.
 In the institutional setting, students are assigned to medication reconciliation and medication safety clinical experiences.
 The elective patient care rotation allows students to complete rotations from an approved list of opportunities, which may include ambulatory care, night shift experiences and observation with specialized institutional health-system pharmacists.